 Iceland scores 30 for Power Distance, which is quite low.
 This would suggest that decision-making hierarchies are flatter, with informal, direct and participative communication.
 Icelandic interviewees acknowledged that public participation was essential to gaining public acceptance for geothermal projects, as well as for improving the entire development process.
 However, the interpretation of the meaning of public participation differed widely.
 Some interviewees believed that governments should have the final say in the choice of energy projects whereas others believed that the public should be involved to a much greater extent in the choice and design of energy projects.
 With an extremely low score of 10, Iceland is considered a definitively Feminine society.
 This would suggest that consensus is sought after in decision-making that conflicts would be resolved by compromise and negotiation and that well-being is more important than social status.

 In Iceland, a process to draw up a master plan was started in 1999 in order to make decisions on where to develop geothermal resources and this takes into account protected areas.
 The current energy master plan, known as “Rammaaetlun”, is now in its third phase of analysis and involves ranking energy projects using multiple criteria.
 The master plan identifies eighty different development options for hydropower and geothermal power plants.
 The options have been listed and analyzed by expert groups, taking into account impact on nature, impact on economic sectors such as tourism and agriculture and socio-economic impact, as well as cost effectiveness of each option.
 The sites have been categorized as either acceptable for development, subject to further research or protected.
-The master plan has been accepted by the Icelandic Parliament and is currently in its third phase of analysis (ref).
+The master plan has been accepted by the Icelandic Parliament and is currently in its third phase of analysis (Rammaaaetlun, 2016).
 All municipalities must incorporate its provisions in their land-use plans.
 The master plan was subject to input from various stakeholders over a number of years, however, a small expert group is ultimately responsible for the rankings.
 Until recently, the social impacts of energy developments was not informed by qualitative data from the general public and as such, this remains limited.
-Comments and concerns from stakeholders have, however, been sought and considered, although a deliberative process was not used with members of the public (Thórhallsdóttir, 2007).
+Comments and concerns from stakeholders have, however, been sought and considered (Rammaaaetlun, 2016), although a deliberative process was not used with members of the public (Thórhallsdóttir, 2007).
 Energy projects in Iceland are subject to environmental impact assessment (EIA) and EIA law calls for public involvement at various stages of the process, however, criticisms of this system in the past have related to the lack of regulation regarding requirements for public participation in EIA, adequately informing the public on environmental issues and their right to participate and the fact that EIA is not a decision-making tool in itself but a means of gathering information (Ogmundarson, 2009).

 Iceland scores 60 for Individualism, which implies that people will identify less with a group and more as individuals.
 Society is therefore loosely knit, which may have an impact on the cohesiveness of collective decision-making.
 Although the society has feminine characteristics such as consensus seeking, the high individualism means that nationally it may be more difficult to reach consensus, for instance when vested business interests come into play (Benediktsson, 2007).
 Despite Iceland’s small population, national level political interests may clash with community interests and cultural traditions (Ogmundardottir, 2011).
 This is echoed by the differing views of decision-makers interviewed, regarding how much the general public should be involved in national energy decision making.
 It may also explain why the master planning is inclusive to a point, but lacks deliberative mechanisms for the greater general public.